-24.12 What is the difference between old LiteMember and new Smart Client
+24.10 What is the difference between old LiteMember and new Smart Client?

 LiteMember supports task execution (distributed executor service), smart client does not.
-Also LiteMember is highly coupled with cluster, smart client is not.
+Also, LiteMember is highly coupled with cluster, smart client is not.

-24.13 How do you give support
+24.11 How do you give support?

-Support services are divided into two: community and commercial support.
+We have two support services: community and commercial support.
 Community support is provided through our Mail Group and StackOverflow web site.
 For information on support subscriptions, please see Hazelcast.com.

-24.14 Does Hazelcast persist
+24.12 Does Hazelcast persist?